cloudflare/cloudflare-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 ### Phase 2 (since September 19, 2022)

-In phase 2 all zones are eligible for migration.
+In phase 2 all zones are eligible for migration, except for zones associated with [Tenant/Partner accounts](/tenant/).
 The exact migration procedure varies according to your Cloudflare plan.

 - **Pro** and **Business** customers can update to the new WAF Managed Rules in the Cloudflare dashboard or via API.
 Once the new version is enabled, the previous version of WAF managed rules will be automatically disabled.